rlpratyoosh/ColorMancer/README.md

-# ColorCanvas - Dynamic Color Palette Changer
+# ColorMancer - Dynamic Color Palette Changer

-Welcome to **ColorCanvas**, a web-based project that allows users to easily switch between different color palettes and see their website transform in real-time.
-With **ColorCanvas**, you can explore, experiment, and choose the perfect theme to match your design mood.
+Welcome to **ColorMancer**, a web-based project that allows users to easily switch between different color palettes and see their website transform in real-time.
+With **ColorMancer**, you can explore, experiment, and choose the perfect theme to match your design mood.

 ## Features